Youth Ambassadors Program with Canada

-For background information on program content, download the 2016 Youth Ambassadors Program daily schedule.
+For detailed information on the program, download the 2017 Youth Ambassadors Program daily schedule.

 Youth and adults with Canadian citizenship only are eligible to apply; dual U.S. citizens are not eligible.
-Applicants must have fluent English language skills.
+Applicants must have fluent English language skills as the program will be executed in English.
 Preference will be given to applicants who have not had previous experience studying or traveling in the United States.
 We especially encourage applications from first generation Canadians, Canadians born outside Canada, and Canadians from indigenous populations including First Nations, Métis, and Inuit.
 The group of selected participants must represent the diversity of Canada with characteristics that achieve geographic, ethnic, gender, and socio-economic balance.

 Youth selected for participation in the Youth Ambassadors Program with Canada are expected to work on a follow-on in-country community service project after completing the exchange in the USA.
 During the exchange portion of the program held in the USA, participants will build a variety of leadership skills required to successfully design and implement entrepreneurial and community service project initiatives.
 Sessions will be incorporated into the exchange program that enable participants to work on their service project design as means to help facilitate project implementation during the post-exchange period.
 The community service projects to be implemented by youth participants are an important component of the program, which builds on the passion and desire youth have to improve their communities.
 Thus, youth interested in this experience are strongly encouraged during the application procedure to consider what community issue(s) they may be interested to work on improving.
 After the exchange experience, the expectation is for participants to return to their home communities and implement a community service project that seeks to improve the community issue(s) previously identified.